zsh28/gill/README.md

 });
 ```

-To create an RPC client for a paid RPC service:
+To create an RPC client for an custom RPC provider or service:

 ```typescript
 import { createSolanaClient } from "gill";